jmd-dk/advent-of-code/2023/README.md

 Common, *[magic](#-magic) functionality* is imported at the beginning of `solve.py`.

-Demonstration inputs --- taken directly from the [Advent of Code](https://adventofcode.com/) puzzle input --- are stored in the `demo-input` files, with a heading `# Demo <i>` above each one.
+Demonstration inputs — taken directly from the
+[Advent of Code](https://adventofcode.com/) puzzle description — are stored in the `demo-input` files, with a heading `# Demo <i>` above each one.

 Answers to the demo input(s) as well as (my personalized) full input are stored in the `answer` files.